Honorable Kathryn A. Viviano

 Mt.
 Clemens, MI 48043

 Telephone: (586) 469-5438

-Electronic filing is mandatory for all civil matters with "C" or "N" case-types assigned to Judge Viviano.
+Electronic filing is mandatory for all cases assigned to Judge Viviano.

 For most civil cases, the Court issues a standard Discovery and Case Evaluation Order setting the schedule for discovery, witness lists, dispositive motions, and case evaluation.
 For the first request, Judge Viviano will permit a 60-day extension of the dates set forth in the Discovery and Case Evaluation Order by stipulation of the parties (you may use this form).
 Any subsequent requests to extend the scheduling order dates must be made by motion and only will be granted upon a showing of good cause.
 If a Case Evaluation Hearing has already been scheduled, the parties must pay the $150 adjournment fee prior to submitting the order for entry.

-For most civil cases, the Court conducts an Initial Court Conference.
-Attorneys attending the conference must be thoroughly familiar with the case and be prepared to discuss scheduling, anticipated discovery issues, and any other issues that should be brought to the Court's attention.
+Attorneys attending the Initial Business Court Conference for business cases must be thoroughly familiar with the case and be prepared to discuss scheduling, anticipated discovery issues, and any other issues that should be brought to the Court's attention.